VaneDLA/react-apprenticeship/topics/typescript/readme.md

             //This will say hello to many people
         }

-Functions need a return type too, sometimes we will use a function that return some kind of value and some times the function won't return anything and for that we will use the special type called "void" as in the example above.
-The function sayHellowToPersons won't return anything but if you take a look at the function bellow we can clearly see that will return a string.
+Functions need a return type too, sometimes we will use a function that returns some kind of value, and sometimes the function won't return anything, and for that, we will use the particular type called "void" as in the example above.
+The function sayHellowToPersons won't return anything, but if you look at the function below, we can see that it will return a string.

         function generateHello(person : Person) : string {